 Apps & Tools

 D-Type PowerDoc Engine's primary goal is to render entire pages and documents.
-This includes e-books, large amounts of text, forms, charts, maps, CD and multi-media presentations, splash pages, user interface and all types of similar electronic documents.
+This includes e-books, large amounts of text, forms, charts, maps, CD/DVD and multi-media presentations, splash pages, user interface and all types of similar electronic documents.